-[This definition below is moved to the Article for the Historic District.]
+[Should all of these items be considered "structures?"
+Is it clear to which structures setbacks apply?
+This definition below is moved to the Article XVII.
+Durham Historic Overlay District.]

 STRUCTURE (For Historic Overlay District purposes) Anything within the Historic Overlay District that is built or constructed with a fixed location on the ground or attached to anything with a fixed location on the ground including but not limited to buildings, fences, walls, signs, light fixtures, decks, porches, and steps.